-A neurosurgeon typically performs a transsphenoidal adenomectomy.
-This successfully reduces cortisol and relieves symptoms in about 70-90 percent of patients, with a higher success rate for smaller tumors.
-Sometimes tumors return, often because the first surgery left behind some tumor tissue, and a second surgery is needed.
-Sometimes surgery must be paired with another form of treatment such as radiation therapy or drug therapy.
+During transsphenoidal adenomectomy, the surgeon accesses the pituitary either through the nostril or upper lip.
+The sphenoid sinus is a hollow cavity that sits above the nose and below the pituitary gland.
+The surgery successfully reduces cortisol and relieves symptoms in about 70% to 90% of patients, with a higher success rate for smaller tumors.
+Sometimes tumors return, often because the first surgery left behind some tumor tissue, and a second surgery is necessary.
+Sometimes doctors need to pair surgery with another form of treatment, such as radiation therapy or medication.

 Some patients need cortisol replacement following surgery, until the body can naturally maintain healthy cortisol levels.

 Adrenal gland removal